-To be eligible to receive the honors designation of cum laude on the diploma, the student must have earned a grade point average of at least 3.4 but less than 3.6 for all law school credit received, and have a grade point average of at least 3.0 when additional grade points awarded by the faculty for significant involvement in academically related activities are disregarded.
+To be eligible to receive the honors designation of cum laude on the diploma, the student must have earned a grade point average of at least 3.4 but less than 3.6 for all law school credit received.

-To be eligible to receive an honor's designation of magna cum laude on the diploma, the student must have earned a grade point average of at least 3.6 but lower than 3.8 for all hours of law school credit received and have an average of at least 3.4 when additional grade points awarded by the faculty for significant involvement in academically related activities are disregarded.
+To be eligible to receive an honor's designation of magna cum laude on the diploma, the student must have earned a grade point average of at least 3.6 but lower than 3.8 for all hours of law school credit received.

-To be eligible to receive an honor's designation of summa cum laude on the diploma, the student must have earned a grade point average of at least 3.8 for all hours of law school credit received and have an average of at least 3.6 when additional grade points awarded by the faculty for significant involvement in academically related activities are disregarded.
+To be eligible to receive an honor's designation of summa cum laude on the diploma, the student must have earned a grade point average of at least 3.8 for all hours of law school credit received.